stalyatech/upython-docs/library/usys.rst

    The platform that MicroPython is running on.
 For OS/RTOS ports, this is usually an identifier of the OS, e.g. ``"linux"``.
-For baremetal ports it is an identifier of a board, e.g. ``"pyboard"`` for the original MicroPython reference board.
+For baremetal ports it is an identifier of a board, e.g. ``"simpleRTK"`` for the original MicroPython reference board.
 It thus can be used to distinguish one board from another.
    If you need to check whether your program runs on MicroPython (vs other Python implementation), use `usys.implementation` instead.